 Author | Historical Analysis | Anti-Semitism | Political Critique

-Tractatus Historicus – A Logical Examination of Palestinian Narratives and Anti-Semitism
+Tractatus Historicus – A Logical Examination of Anti-Semitism

 Book | Expected publication - 2025 | Nonfiction | www.antisemitico.com Amazon Sample Chapter - PDF